norswap/autumn/doc/autumn/parsing-tools.md

 - [PEG.js]: Seems to be the most popular Javascript PEG library.

 - [ohm]: A Javascript combinator library with a neat [interactive editor].
+It is a descendant of [OMeta], the first parsing tool to support left-recursion in PEGs.

   [interactive editor]: https://ohmlang.github.io/editor/